utxostack/RGBPlusPlus-design/docs/lockscript-design-prd-en.md

 ...
 ```

-Follow these steps to identify Config Cell in the contract:
+The contract follows these steps to identify Config Cell:

 ```
 1. Use load_script to retrieve the type_hash of the current contract;